Radiergummi/phoenix/README.md

    bucket, a database or a git repository.

 5. **Documents**
    The Document object is an abstract representation of the documentation.
 Similar to the document in browsers, it is a tree structure with infinitely nested nodes.
 This makes it possible to document even the biggest projects cleanly.

 Therefore, the chain works as follows:
 > **read input** → **parse input** → **transform AST** → **write output**

-PhoenixPhoenix makes it possible to document just about anything, as long as it can be parsed using JavaScript.
+Phoenix makes it possible to document just about anything, as long as it can be parsed using JavaScript.

 Core principles